-The Cleveland Restaurants We Can’t Wait to Open in 2018
+The Cleveland Restaurants We’re so Excited For in 2018

 Is the bubble bursting or just slowly leaking air?

 After five to eight years of unabated growth, Cleveland's frothy restaurant scene appears to be reducing to a simmer.
 What's more, we're starting to see restaurants – both old and not-so-old – close their doors at a quickening pace.
 Places like Gamekeeper's Taverne, Rick's Café, Graffiti, 811, Roxu, Hansol, Noodlecat and Portside all have left us.